Maggiano’s Little Italy

 When asked about his favorite dessert, he responds, “Ice cream.
 It doesn’t thrill me but it makes my daughter’s eyes light up.”
 At Maggiano’s he enjoys the Chicken Saltimbocca and the Beef Medallions.
 Eric would love to travel to the Caribbean and visit Central America to meet the families of people he has worked with to learn more about their food and culture.

-Executive Chef Michael Rodgers, from Maggiano’s Denver Pavilions, will lead the team.
+Chef Partner, General Manager of Denver Restaurants Michael Rodgers, from Maggiano’s Denver Pavilions, will lead the team.

 Assistant Technical Professor Wayne Smith, CEC CCE